aniekandan/hng-internship-july-2024/README.md

 - Visualizations include histograms of outlier scores and maps showing the spatial distribution of outliers.

 The complete Technical Report can be found by following [this link](https://medium.com/@aniekandan05/rapid-insights-what-i-learned-from-a-glance-at-the-kaggle-sample-retail-dataset-0104bd55bdb4).

+## Task 3: Identifying Undervalued Companies Using Finviz

+**Report Title**: Identifying Undervalued Companies Using Finviz **Author**: Aniekan Daniel

+**Summary**: This task involves analyzing companies using Finviz to identify undervalued firms by examining gross profit (GP) and gross profit growth (GPG) in comparison to their sector peers.
+The goal is to develop a valuation model that projects each company's true value in four years and assess if they are currently undervalued or overvalued.
+An additional variable will be factored into the model to enhance accuracy.

+**Key Steps**:
+1. **Data Collection**: Identify undervalued companies using Finviz and gather data on their GP and GPG, along with data from sector peers.
+2. **Comparative Analysis**: Compare GP and GPG of the selected company with its peers, and assess current valuations.
+3. **Valuation Model**: Create a model to project the company's value in four years based on GP, GPG, and sector trends.
+4. **Additional Variable and Explanation**: Identify and include an additional variable (e.g., market conditions) in the model.
+Explain this variable and justify its impact on the company’s valuation.

+**Code and Data**:
+- Follow [this link](https://github.com/aniekandan/hng-internship-july-2024-task3) to view the complete code for this analysis.
+- The datasets used are [found here](https://github.com/aniekandan/hng-internship-july-2024-task3/tree/main/data)

+The complete Technical Report can be found in the [README](https://github.com/aniekandan/hng-internship-july-2024-task3/blob/main/README.md).

 ## Author